duritong/puppet-munin/README.md

             class { 'munin::host': }

-        If you want cgi graphing you can pass cgi_graphing => true.
+      If you want cgi graphing you can pass `cgi_graphing => true`.
 (For CentOS this is enabled in the default header config) for more information, see: http://munin.projects.linpro.no/wiki/CgiHowto

    4. If there are particular munin plugins you want to enable or configure, you define them in the node definition, like follows: